Authentication

 ],

-To style a provider button, target it using the .oauth-button[data-provider] selector:
+To style a provider button, target it using the .auth-button[data-provider] selector:

 background: black;